Hôtel de Besenval: A place – reminiscent of the great diplomatic missions: The ambassadors Burckhardt and Soldati

 The main entrance of the Hôtel de Besenval around 1939.
 The new monumental entrance portal, designed by the architects Moreillon & Taillens based on the design of the entrance portal of the Hôtel de Soubise, has already been completed.
 The inscription Légation de Suisse was later removed when the legation was upgraded to an embassy in 1957.

 After the war and with the arrival of Minister Carl J. Burckhardt, the Hôtel de Besenval once again became the Swiss Legation and social life returned to the residence on the Rue de Grenelle.
 On 25 March 1947, Carl J. Burckhardt welcomed an illustrious group of friends from the world of the arts at his residence.
 Amongst others there were: Marie-Laure de Noailles, Louise Lévêque de Vilmorin, Nora Auric (1900–1982), Robert de Saint-Jean, Christian Bérard and Jacques Février.
 Diplomacy was finally able to devote itself again to its actual task: Maintaining and intensifying bilateral relations.

 Ambassador Agostino Giorgio Soldati (left) and Cultural Attaché Bernard Barbey in the garden of the Hôtel de Besenval, surrounded by Alberto Giacometti's sculptures during the exhibition in 1963.
 In the back in the doorway the ambassador's wife Marguerite Daisy Soldati-Thome, Comtesse de Contades (1907–2001).
 Her wealth and influence benefited her husband's work.
-She was friends with Charles de Gaulle, Alain Poher and René Pleven.
+She was friends with Charles de Gaulle, André Malraux, Alain Poher and René Pleven.

 From 1961, with the arrival of Ambassador Agostino Giorgio Soldati and his rich and influential wife Marguerite Daisy Soldati-Thome, Comtesse de Contades (1907–2001), daughter of André Thome and sister of Jacqueline Thome-Patenôtre, the Hôtel de Besenval became the centre of the international Parisian diplomatic society.
 The ambassador and his wife hosted lavish parties and entertained on a grand scale: In Paris at the Hôtel de Besenval, in Switzerland at their country estate in Aubonne, the Château de Trévelin.
-Marguerite Daisy Soldati-Thome had bought the Château de Trévelin in 1958 from the banker Édouard Bordier (1874–1957), partner of Bordier & Cie, and his heirs respectively.
+Marguerite Daisy Soldati-Thome had purchased the Château de Trévelin in 1958 from the banker Édouard Bordier (1874–1957), partner of Bordier & Cie, and, after his death during the transaction, from his heirs, respectively.